There is something unique about white dog breeds.

 Although they are affectionate, they are not recommended for families with small kids due to their size.

 The Pomeranian breed is relatively stubborn and so aren’t the easiest dogs to train – especially when it comes to toilet training.
-Crate training would be perfect for this breed as would using a dog door for independence
+Let her know who is the boss from the start to avoid dog training mistakes.

 West Highland Terrier